 1951 – 1968

-The NBC Sports logo is black and white, emphasizing austerity and conciseness.
-The inscription “NBC SPORTS” is typed in bold italic font with slab serifs.
+The NBC Sports logo is black-and-white, emphasizing austerity and concision.
+The inscription “NBC SPORTS” is set in bold, italic, slab-serif type.
 The design makes the text expressive and visually stable.
-The uniform thickness of the lines and the smooth slope of the letters add a sense of dynamics related to the theme of sports.
-The black color emphasizes the professionalism and business nature of the brand, suitable for sports.
+The uniform line thickness and smooth letter slopes convey a dynamic aligned with the theme of sports.
+The black color emphasizes the brand’s professionalism and business nature, making it suitable for sports.

 Font elements, including serifs and slanting, convey strength and determination.
-Symbolically, they relate to the spirit of sports and NBC Sports’ mission to tell stories about achievements and rivalries.
-The logo design avoids unnecessary graphic embellishments, concentrating on minimalism and message clarity.
+Symbolically, they reflect the spirit of sports and NBC Sports’ mission to tell stories of achievement and rivalry.
+The logo design avoids unnecessary embellishment, focusing on minimalism and message clarity.

 1968 – 1972